tegola-hubs/tegola-hubs.github.com/allanton/index.md

 up and running just after Christmas, but then Virgin couldn't find the contract and a new one had to be drawn up.

-In the meantime, Hew had done great work in pulling ethernet cable through the Church and preparing a mounting pole for the [sectoral antenna] directly behind one of the plastic louvres.
+In the meantime, Hew had done fantastic preparatory work in pulling ethernet cable through the Church and preparing a mounting pole for the [sectoral antenna] directly behind one of the plastic louvres.
 He had also worked out how to crimp RJ45 lugs and had mounted nanostations at two